sponsfreixes/htmx-flask/README.md

-# Flask-htmx
+# htmx-Flask

-Flask-htmx is an extension for Flask that adds support for [htmx](https://htmx.org) to your application.
+htmx-Flask is an extension for Flask that adds support for [htmx](https://htmx.org) to your application.
 It simplifies using htmx with Flask by enhancing the global `request` object and providing a new `make_response` function.

 ## Install

-It's just `pip install flask-htmx` and you're all set.
+It's just `pip install htmx-flask` and you're all set.
 It's a pure Python package that only needs [`flask`](https://flask.palletsprojects.com) (for obvious reasons!).

 ## Usage